 When hiring a Head Waiter, look for someone who is calm under pressure, has excellent guest communication skills, and can lead a team effectively.
 These traits ensure they can manage the dining floor smoothly and handle any service issues that arise.

-Common misunderstanding: Technical skills are more important than personality traits.
+Common misunderstanding: Technical skills outweigh personality traits.

 Identify the specific challenges and pace of your restaurant to match with the personality traits of your Head Waiter.
 For example, a fast-paced, high-volume restaurant needs someone who remains calm and decisive under pressure, while a fine dining venue might require more emphasis on meticulous guest service and elegance.